HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="// TODO @zizzamia Add sql"
 ) }}

-Running Lighthouse&#39;s &quot;[Defer offscreen images](https://web.dev/offscreen-images/)&quot; audit resulted in 68.65% of pages passing the test.
+Running Lighthouse's "[Defer offscreen images](https://web.dev/offscreen-images/)" audit resulted in 68.65% of pages passing the test.
 For those pages there is an opportunity to lazy-load images after all critical resources have finished loading.

 Be mindful to run the audit on both desktop and mobile as images may move off screen when the viewport changes.